What is wrong with synthetic nitrogen fertiliser, and why should we ban it?

 “Right now we are facing a manmade disaster of global scale, our greatest threat in thousands of years: climate change,” he said.
 “If we don’t take action, the collapse of our civilisations and the extinction of much of the natural world is on the horizon.”

-We’ve literally got 12 years before the planet is going to hell in a handbasket, taking us with it.
+We’re running out of time before the planet is going to go to hell in a handbasket, taking us with it.
 That is unless we radically transform society.
 Like, now.
-Or preferably, yesterday.
+Or preferably yesterday.

 What do we do about it?